boshlike/wandr/README.md

 ## User Stories (with those achieved and failed)

-* The user arrives at the landing page and is able to register an account
+* The user arrives at the landing page and is able to register an account :heavy_check_mark:
-* The user can create an account and receives error messages if validations fail
+* The user can create an account and receives error messages if validations fail :heavy_check_mark:
 * The user logs in and arrives at their dashboard, which is a map with pins and a list of countries.
-There is filtering to filter the list of places.
+There is filtering to filter the list of places. :heavy_check_mark:
-* A user can click on a country and the map zooms, showing the places tagged within that country.
+* A user can click on a country and the map zooms, showing the places tagged within that country. :heavy_check_mark:
 * A user can click on the add country and come to a form to fill in details which will be saved to the database and saved against the user.
 These entries can be updated.
-Photos can be added when a user is logging a place.
+Photos can be added when a user is logging a place. :heavy_check_mark:
-* A user profile showing details about the user.
+* A user profile showing details about the user. :heavy_check_mark:
-* Ability to follow other users and see their entries.
+* Ability to follow other users and see their entries. :x:
-* A newsfeed that updates when you other users add places.
+* A newsfeed that updates when you other users add places. :x:
-* An inspiration page where users can see top rated places, most visited, most planned etc.
+* An inspiration page where users can see top rated places, most visited, most planned etc. :x:

 ## Link to App

+TBC

+## RESTful routes

+* GET
+* NEW - New user registration page, new place creation page
+* SHOW - Show user profile, show place details, show dashboard of user
+* POST - Create new place, create new user
+* EDIT - Edit user profile details page, edit a place page
+* PUT/PATCH - Submit changes to user profile and place
+* DELETE - Delete user profile and delete place

 ## Technologies and Packages Used